Ukraine in the Eurovision Song Contest 2023: Controversy

-Three days after the national final, UA:PBC revealed in a statement that runner-up Krutь appealed against winners Tvorchi regarding the musical accompaniment of the duo's performance, in which a double of the main vocal could be heard, which was against the rules of the national selection.
-The music producer of the national final, Dmytro Shurov, was given the task of assessing the broadcast recording of Tvorchi's performance, and stated that he "does not believe that such non-compliance of the record with the requirements of the rules is essential for evaluating the performance".
-Shurov also noted that the duplicated vocal could also be a technical error due to the difficult production conditions in an underground venue.
-A complaint was also made regarding the distribution of "Heart of Steel" by the label Believe Music, which still operates in Russia, but the organising committee concluded it was not a violation of the rules.
-After considering Krutь's appeal, the committee decided not to cease Tvorchi's participation.
+On 20 December 2022, Suspilne revealed that Krutь had appealed Tvorchi's win as a double of the main vocal could be heard during their performance, which was against the rules of Vidbir, as well as due to their entry being distributed by Believe Music, which still operated in Russia.
+Shurov, who was given the task of assessing Tvorchi's performance for possible violations, stated that he "does not believe that such non-compliance of the record with the requirements of the rules is essential for evaluating the performance", and noted that the duplicated vocal could also be a technical error due to difficult production conditions.
+The broadcaster also deemed that the issue with the label was not a violation of the rules and, therefore, decided not to rescind Tvorchi's win.